-From my One Cake Three Ways series
+From my One Cake Three Ways series - Youtube: @KATEFLOWERFOOD

 This Apple, Almond + Salted Caramel Tray Bake is a celebration of comfort and crunch, starting with a nourishing base of grated apple and almond meal—moist, fragrant, and delicately spiced with cinnamon.
 Topped with a scattering of flaked almonds and a generous amount of salted caramel, it strikes that perfect balance between wholesome and just a little bit wicked.
 Whether served warm with a scoop of vanilla ice cream or sliced for a morning tea moment, it’s a crowd-pleaser that feels both nostalgic and just a little bit special.
 One base cake, many moods—this one’s all about sticky fingers and satisfied sighs.
-Scroll down to watch me prepare the gorgeous thing on my YouTube channel.

 INGREDIENTS